EveryVoiceTTS/EveryVoice/docs/guides/custom.md

 ## Step 1: Make sure you have Permission!

 So, you want to build a text-to-speech system for a new language or dataset - cool!
-But, just because you **can** build a text-to-speech system, doesn't mean you **should**.
+But, just because you *can* build a text-to-speech system, doesn't mean you *should*.
 There are a lot of important ethical questions around text-to-speech.
-For example, it's not ethical to just use audio you find somewhere online if it doesn't have explicit permission to use it for the purposes of text-to-speech.
+For example, it's **not** ethical to just use audio you find somewhere online if it doesn't have explicit permission to use it for the purposes of text-to-speech.
 The first step is always to make sure you have permission to use the data in question and that whoever contributed their voice to the data you want to use is aware and supportive of your goal.

 Creating a text-to-speech model without permission is unethical, but even when you do have permission, you should take great care in how you distribute the model you have created.
-Increasingly, text-to-speech technology is used in fraud, unauthorized impersonation.
+Increasingly, text-to-speech technology is used in fraud and unauthorized impersonation.
 The technology has also been used to disenfranchise voice actors and other professionals.
 When you create an EveryVoice model, you are responsible for ensuring the model is only used and distributed according to the permissions you have.
-To help with this accountability, you will be required by EveryVoice to provide a full name and contact information that will also be distributed with the model.
+To help with this accountability, you will be required by EveryVoice to attest that you have permission to use your data and to provide a full name and contact information that will also be distributed with the model.

+In addition, we invite you to check out our [short guide](./ethics.md) that contains prompts about ethical questions *before* starting on any of the next steps.

 ## Step 2: Gather Your Data

 The first thing to do is to get all the data you have (in this case audio with text transcripts) together in one place.
-Your audio should be in 'wav' format.
+Your audio should be in a lossless 'wav' format.
 Ideally it would be 16bit, mono (one channel) audio sampled somewhere between 22.05kHz and 48kHz.
 If that doesn't mean anything to you, don't worry, we can ensure the right format in later steps.
 It's best if your audio clips are somewhere between half a second and 10 seconds long.
 Any longer and it could be difficult to train.
 If your audio is longer than this, we suggest processing it into smaller chunks first.

 Your text should be consistently written and should be in a pipe-separated values spreadsheet, similar to [this file](https://github.com/roedoejet/EveryVoice/blob/main/everyvoice/filelists/lj_full.psv).
 It should have a column that contains text and a column that contains the `basename` of your associated audio file.
 So if you have a recording of somebody saying "hello how are you?" and the corresponding audio is called `mydata0001.wav`